JimmyIsmael/SpringBootTools/SpringBootI18NExample/README.md

 ```

 ## Messages Files
-Since in one of the previos methos we told to Spring that the messages will be in a folder called i18n/messages, we need to create that under the resources folder, and inside that folder create our messages files.
+Since in one of the previous methods we have told to Spring that the messages will be in a folder called i18n/messages, we need to create that under the resources folder, and inside that folder create our messages files.

-Keep in mind that the files need to have the followin naming convention: messages_<localeCode>.properties.
+Keep in mind that the files need to have the followin naming convention: messages_localeCode.properties.

-Waht this means is that if we want a messages file for Dominican Spanish it needs to be named as: messages_es_DO.properties.
+What this means is that if we want a messages file for Dominican Spanish it needs to be named as: messages_es_DO.properties.

 So we can declare that locale and call the file as we are going to show later.